International Relations Faculty

 Cultural History and Literature

 Iwona Guść earned her PhD in film history from the University of Groningen (the Netherlands).
 Between 2010 and 2014 she was appointed as a researcher at the NIOD Institute for War, Holocaust and Genocide Studies in Amsterdam and contributed to a project on antisemitism.
 She has held postdoctoral fellowships from the Göttingen Institute for Advanced Studies (Lichtenberg-Kolleg) and Imre Kertész Kolleg in Jena, and Center for Holocaust Studies at the Institute for Contemporary History in Munich.
-She is connected to Webster’s International Relations program as a lecturer since 2018.
-She is also appointed as lecturer at the Erasmus School of History, Culture and Communication, within the department of History.
-Her research and teaching encompass topics on modern Eastern European history, Holocaust and antisemitism, human rights, and migration.

-Doreen Kiggundu-Modin, PhD
+Doreen Kiggundu-Modin, LLM

-Kiggundu-Modin gained private practice experience when she worked as Legal Assistant at one of UK’s leading law firms, Temple Garden Chambers.
+Kiggundu-Modin gained private practice experience when she worked as legal assistant at one of U.K.’s leading law firms, Temple Garden Chambers.
 Her work focused mainly on development of the legal framework in support of criminal justice systems and anti-corruption regime, gender mainstreaming in strategic processes, capacity assessment of justice systems in post-conflict countries, advocating for victims right to redress and enforcement of human rights.

 In 1999, Kiggundu-Modin worked on refugee and human rights issues at an NGO Refugee Law Project in Kampala, Uganda where she assisted 32 refugees in integrating in society without government intervention, and collaborated with UNHCR on the status determination of asylum seekers.
-She is a Consultant for the International Legal and Development Consultancy (ILDC) and specializes in the provision of technical assistance and policy advice on international law, human rights and development.
+She is a consultant for the International Legal and Development Consultancy (ILDC) and specializes in the provision of technical assistance and policy advice on international law, human rights and development.

 Kiggundu-Modin is a member of the Uganda Law Society (ULS), International Criminal Court Bar Association (ICCBA) and International Bar Association (IBA).